 Financial District

-It was SF’s tallest building until 2018 when the construction of the 1,070-feet Salesforce Tower was completed (located to the far left of TransAmerica in the image below).
+It was SF’s tallest building until 2018, when the construction of the 1,070-foot Salesforce Tower (located to the far left of TransAmerica in the image below) was completed.

 Financial District from Coit Tower